BinomialLLC/basis_universal/README.md

 To compress a image to a higher quality UASTC .basis file with RDO post processing, so the .basis file is more compressible:

-`basisu -uastc -uastc_level 2 -uast_rdo_q .75 x.png`
+`basisu -uastc -uastc_level 2 -uastc_rdo_q .75 x.png`

--uastc_level X ranges from 0-4 and controls the UASTC encode'sr performance vs. quality tradeoff.
+-uastc_level X ranges from 0-4 and controls the UASTC encoder's performance vs. quality tradeoff.
 Level 0 is very fast, but low quality, level 2 is the default quality, while level 3 is the highest practical quality.
 Level 4 is impractically slow, but highest quality.

 -uastc_rdo_q X controls the rate distortion stage's quality setting.
 The lower this value, the higher the quality, but the larger the compressed file size.
 Good values to try are between .2-3.0.
 The default is 1.0.
 RDO post-processing is currently pretty slow, but we'll be optimizing it over time.